 James is a past recipient of the Sammy Award.

 GAYLE BULLARD has served as the Lowman Student Center Reservations Coordinator since 1993.
-She supervises the LSC Information Center and especially enjoys mentoring international students.
-Gayle serves on the Alcohol & Drug Abuse Initiative Committee, the Special Events Committee and is a representative for SHSU Staff Council.
-Gayle is a past recipient of the Sammy Award and currently advises Poet’s Lounge, Slam Team, and Act I.
+She supervises the Information Center in the LSC Lobby and especially enjoys mentoring international students.
+Gayle coordinates all art exhibits in the LSC Gallery and encourages students, faculty and staff to exhibit.
+Gayle serves on the Campus Art Review Committee, Special Events Committee, and is on the Bearkat Read to Succeed Committee.
+Gayle is also a representative for SHSU Staff Council and a mentor for the F.L.A.S.H.
+Mentoring Program.
+Gayle is a past recipient of the Sammy Award.

 Office: LSC Room 311E

 RUEBEN PENA is the Assistant Director at the Lowman Student Center.
 Originally from the Corpus Christi area, he has been a member of the Sam Houston State University community since 2004 when he began his undergraduate work at SHSU, receiving his BBA in Management from Sam Houston in May 2009.
 Rueben began a career in banking immediately after graduating but soon found an opportunity to return to campus at the Lowman Student Center in 2010.
 He tries to stay active at Sam Houston State, becoming advisor of the Sam Houston State Billiard Team, active member in the Association of College Unions International, and participating in many staff and alumni events.
 In August 2011, Rueben enrolled in the MBA program at Sam Houston's Smith-Hudson College of Business and plans on completing his Masters work in the Summer of 2013.